ocryptocode/ocryptocode/README.md

 ### Personal Pay Hub (PPH)
 It is a project or a program that can interpret queries and classify financial data .

-It is created using some AI models and data manipulation packages .
+It is created using some AI models and data manipulation packages.

 It is an effective and efficient way to keep updated with financial information (transactions , payments , monthly fees ...)

-here is the link to the repository : https://github.com/ocryptocode/PPH  and make sure to check all the branches and here is the link to the discord server of PPH : https://discord.gg/xypBVTUZ
+here is the link to the repository : https://github.com/ocryptocode/PPH

+make sure to check all the branches and here is the link to the discord server of PPH : https://discord.gg/xypBVTUZ

 And many more projects to come!